 And this is where we establish trust with Google.

 Should The Homepage Of My Website Contain SEO?

 Many people struggle with this question of whether the homepage of their website should contain SEO.

 The answer is yes.

-Let me show you an example of what the trust of Google can do for your website.
+Let’s check out an example of what the trust from Google can do for your website.